tilt-dev/tilt.build/src/frontend_eng.md

 that saves you from having to play 20 questions with kubectl.
 But which pains do we relieve next?
 What features relieve them fastest or best?

-We need a Frontend Engineer to help build prototypes and features to answer that question.
+We need a Senior Frontend Engineer to help build prototypes and features to answer that question.

 ### What You'll Do